appvia/tako/docs/cli/kev_render.md

 ## kev render

-Render an application deployment artefacts according to the specified output format for a given environment (ALL environments by default).
+Generates application's deployment artefacts according to the specified output format for a given environment (ALL environments by default).

 ### Synopsis